maiahirsch/maiahirsch.github.io/docs/lab8.md

 The plot shows the complete stunt sequence: ToF decreasing from ~2700mm to 1500mm during approach (0–1000ms), wild ToF readings as the sensor rotates during the spin (1000–1700ms), IMU yaw changing by ~140° confirming the rotation, then ToF increasing as the car returns away from the wall (1700ms+).

-## Just for fun
+## Funny Video/Bloopers(final take)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zaOLfMlM2To?si=oelBLh3DZBruoQw8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Conclusion

 The drift stunt succesfully demonstrates combined use of linear PID, orientation PID, and ToF sensing.
-The main challenges were managing DMP FIFO reads, tuning the trigger distance for high-speed spproach, and maintaining BLE connectivity during the stunt.
+The main challenges were managing DMP FIFO reads, tuning the trigger distance for high-speed approach, and maintaining BLE connectivity during the stunt.
 Also, while writing this report I won the NSF GRFP grant so now I'm done right on time to celebrate 🎊.

 ## References